askorama/onnx-go/README.md

 import "github.com/owulveryck/onnx-go/backend/x/gorgonnx"
 ```

 At the present time, Gorgonia does not implement all the operators of ONNX.
+Therefore, most of the model from the model zoo will not work.
+Things will go better little by little by adding more operators to the backend.

 You can find a list of tested examples and a coverage [here](https://github.com/owulveryck/onnx-go/blob/master/backend/x/gorgonnx/ONNX_COVERAGE.md).